circulosmeos/gztool/README.md

 With 64 bit long numbers, the index could potentially manage files up to 2^64 = 16 EiB (16 777 216 TiB).

-Regarding line number counting (`-x`), note that gztool's index counts last line in uncompressed data even if the last char isn't a newline char - whilst `wc` command will not count it in this case!.
+Regarding line number counting (`-[xX]`), note that gztool's index counts last line in uncompressed data even if the last char isn't a newline char - whilst `wc` command will not count it in this case!.
 Nonetheless, line counting when extracting data with `-[bLtT]` does follow `wc` convention - this is in order to not obtain different (+/-1) results reading `gztool` output info and `wc` counts.

 Other tools which try to provide random access to gzipped files
 ===============================================================